Llanmihangel Place: History

 Llanmihangel Place dates back to the 12th century; the first recorded building on the site was a one-storey structure which was owned by a Norman knight.
 During the 15th and 16th centuries, the site underwent a significant expansion which incorporated the original Norman structure into the basement.
 In the 16th and 17th centuries, the house was owned by the Thomas family, a prominent aristocrat family.
-The last of the family to own Llanmihangel was Sir Robert Thomas, 2nd Baronet who lost a vast amount of the families fortunes.
+The last of the family to own Llanmihangel was Sir Robert Thomas, 2nd Baronet who lost a vast amount of the family's fortune.

 In 1685, Llanmihangel Place was sold to the Lord Mayor of London, Humphrey Edwin.
 The building remained in the Edwin family before becoming the home of John Franklin, a judge, and becoming the property of the Earl of Dunraven.

 In 1988, it was bought for £139,000 by new owners who renovated the property. in the early 21st century, the house was being used as a bed and breakfast.
 It was listed for sale in 2018 for £1.3 million.